Remote workforce security

-Remote work pioneered the establishment of hybrid work policies from small businesses to large enterprises, allowing employees to work from anywhere, enabling employers to downgrade the number of static workplaces in the office, saving all parties a significant part of the time and financial resources.
+Remote work pioneered the establishment of hybrid work policies from small businesses to large enterprises, allowing employees to work from anywhere, enabling employers to downsize the number of static workplaces in the office space, saving all parties a significant part of the time and financial resources.

-Even though remote work is gaining a positive meaning and is a modern approach for a virtual office, it still carries the weight of challenges related to security, privacy, and business protection issues.
-According to Microsoft Digital Defense Report, cybercriminals perform a significant number of ransomware, malware, or phishing attacks.
-The latter covers up to 70% of enterprise-related security breaches, which showcases only a small part of the infrastructure vulnerability.
+Even though remote work is gaining a positive meaning and is a modern approach for a virtual office, it still carries the weight of challenges related to hybrid work security, privacy, and business protection issues.
+According to the Microsoft Digital Defense Report, cybercriminals perform a significant number of ransomware, malware, or phishing attacks.
+Ransomware attacks increased by 2.75 times year-over-year in 2024, although the percentage of attacks reaching the encryption stage has decreased more than threefold over the past two years due to improved defenses.

-Before a hybrid work model became a new custom in the majority of the corporate routines, companies used to operate solely within their own established on-site infrastructure.
+Before hybrid work arrangements became a new custom in most corporate routines, companies operated solely within their own established on-site infrastructure.
 It resembles a dome-like environment where company resources, data, and employees function strictly under predefined policies and security requirements supervised by an organization.
 However, remote work expanded the definition of company perimeter and security measures naturally fractured due to higher exposure to internal and external threats.

-As much as in-office employees, remote workers help secure day-to-day business operations and are indispensable company assets, yet adaptation of home-office environments comes with limitations.
+As much as in-office employees, remote workers help secure day-to-day business operations and are indispensable company assets.
+Yet, adapting to home-office environments comes with limitations.
 Organizations cannot independently ensure network and endpoint security with a hybrid workforce in action.
-A company is also much more reliable in trusting endpoints trying to gain access to company resources as identities or devices can be compromised.
+A company is also much more reliable in trusting endpoints trying to gain secure access to organizational resources, as identities or devices can be compromised.

-Moreover, most company perimeters are based on outdated IT infrastructure incapable of keeping up with increasing security needs and supporting ad-hoc requirements of evolving businesses.
-Lack of preparation opens doors for hostile actors that often result in data leaks or even financial and reputational losses rising every year.
+Moreover, most company perimeters are based on outdated IT infrastructure incapable of keeping up with increasing hybrid work security needs and supporting ad-hoc requirements of evolving businesses.
+Lack of preparation opens doors for hostile actors, which often results in data leaks or even financial and reputational losses rising every year.

 Loss of sensitive data

-Data breach problem is one of the most concerning security threats despite the size and market of an organization as it may affect business, employees, and most importantly — users and customers of the company.
+Data breaches are among the most concerning security threats despite an organization's size and market, as they may affect the business, employees, and, most importantly, users and customers of the company.

 Impressive numbers collected by Acronis, a data security vendor, confirm that attackers are always looking for a gap to sneak in.
-As stated in the report, almost 1/3 of respondents confirmed at least one attack on their organization every month, while around 20% of companies were attacked on a weekly and daily basis.
+As stated in the report, 70% of organizations experienced at least one cyber-attack in the past year, and nearly half reported being targeted by phishing attacks specifically.
+Furthermore, 30% of companies faced ransomware attacks in 2024, highlighting the persistent threats for businesses of all sizes.

-Even the most trusted employee can forget to switch to a secure network when in public or back to a home office, creating a possibility for others to access company resources.
+• Even the most trusted employee can forget to switch to a secure network when in public or back to a home office, allowing others to access company resources.

-Discussing business-sensitive information or leaving work-related devices unattended in public even for a moment can lead to stolen credentials or potentially sensitive information.
+• Discussing business-sensitive information or leaving work-related corporate devices unattended in public, even for a moment, can lead to stolen credentials or potentially sensitive information.

-Moving with a company laptop/smartphone can end up losing it or getting stolen.
+• Moving with a company laptop or smartphone can result in losing it or being stolen.
 Physical attempts to access sensitive data are as realistic as any other cyber threats.

-According to a Verizon Data Breach Investigation Report (2021), 85% of breaches relate to a ‘human element’.
-Companies are responsible for implementing practical solutions how to strengthen the organizational cybersecurity landscape to overcome this.
+According to a Verizon Data Breach Investigation Report (DBIR), 74% of breaches involved the human element in 2024, including social engineering attacks, errors, or misuse.
+Companies are responsible for implementing practical solutions to strengthen organizational cybersecurity to overcome this.

-The hybrid work model brings another challenge to organizations — how will all remote workers access an enterprise network to perform their daily tasks without putting company data security at risk?
+The hybrid work model brings another challenge to organizations—how will all hybrid workers access an enterprise network to perform their daily tasks without putting company data security at risk?

 Device security risks

-Little knowledge of who sits behind a screen is an issue, yet not a final one.
-Mobile device management is another security threat category for remote and hybrid work.
+Little knowledge of who’s actually behind a screen is a concern—but it’s only part of the bigger picture.
+Mobile device management remains a critical challenge for remote and hybrid work environments.

 Hybrid work security best practices